-Glimpses of Truth -"Glimpses of Truth" is a student-lead theater arts ministry operated under the Communication program in cooperation with Baptist Collegiate Ministries.
-The purpose of "Glimpses" is to provide an opportunity for students to use speaking and drama skills in a performance setting outside of the college classroom experience.
+Glimpses of Truth -"Glimpses of Truth" is a student-lead theater arts ministry.
+"Glimpses" provides opportunities for students to use speaking and drama skills in a performance setting outside of the college classroom experience.
 "Glimpses of Truth" aims to evangelize, encourage, minister, uplift, and exhort the Body of Christ.
 Although the programs are designed to entertain, all the messages bring a "glimpse of truth" with a Bible-based Christian purpose.